xiix0/scam/README.md

-You will have a long and boring life.
+You will meet an important person who will help you advance professionally.